A note from Jody Victor:

 Send us your ideas and concerns, either through your upline or directly to the IBOAI office at the following address:

 Your financial support is critical, too, for the Board and the IBOAI to continue to address all aspects of the Business.
 In 1959, it cost one dollar to support the Association.
-Today, a small, voluntary contribution of just $1 a month will aid the Board's efforts.
+Today, a small, voluntary contribution of just $16 per year will aid the Board's efforts.

 Since 1959, the Opportunity has only improved.
 I say that as an IBO leader and longtime Board member with early memories of the IBO Business and Compensation Plan being presented in one of those 1950s living rooms.
 Our work together today to strengthen the IBOAI will help ensure that the Opportunity continues to improve for generations to come!

 Jody Victor's father, Joe Victor, was one of the seven original Board members, and Jody's son, Stephen, was the first third-generation Sapphire IBO.
-In 1982, Jody began his Association Board service, which has included several terms as president.
+In 1982, Jody began his Association Board service, which has included several terms as president and many years as on officer on the Governance and Oversight Committee.